 21. Microsoft Scholarship Program

-The Microsoft Scholarship Program awards a number of scholarships for cyber security every year to allow cyber security students to further their education in the areas of computer science and the STEM subjects that includes science, technology, engineering and mathematics.
+The Microsoft Scholarship Program awards a number of scholarships for cyber security every year to allow cyber security students to further their education in the areas of computer science and the STEM subjects that include science, technology, engineering, and mathematics.
 The scholarships are available to every student, even those from underrepresented groups in the cyber security arena.
 The amount of the scholarship varies but all applicants must meet an October deadline to be eligible for the national security scholarship.

 Microsoft is a multi-billion dollar international company with humble New Mexico roots.
-Microsoft Corporation is headquartered in Redmond, WA. but operates an east coast headquarter in North Carolina.
+Microsoft Corporation is headquartered in Redmond, WA. but operates an east coast headquarters in North Carolina.
 Highlight — Microsoft has gross revenue upwards of $125 billion halfway through 2019.
 It holds the distinction of being the third American business to be valued in excess of $1 trillion in 2019

 22. Richard E. Merwin Student Scholarship